godeploy/MCW-Case-Studies/docs/Building a resilient IaaS architecture - Case Study.md

 **Design**

-Directions: With all participants at your table, respond to the following questions on a flip chart.
+Directions: Respond to the following questions.

 The desired outcome is to have authentication deployed using best practices in both the Cheyenne and the Seattle regions for current and future application migration.

 For the ordering web app, redundancy and protection in case of failure is the main goal for all components of the design and the application should tolerate a failure in either region.
 The design should include network resiliency, as well as backup and restore methods in case of failure of the physical or VMs.

-Directions: Design the solution architecture by drawing it on the board, and separately provide insight into how you will address the following requirements.
+Directions: Design the solution architecture by drawing it out, and separately provide insight into how you will address the following requirements.
 Identify the steps needed to implement a proof of concept for the proposed solution(s) as well as what would need to be demonstrated to stakeholders.

 *Virtual Network design in Azure*